cado-security/product-help/docs/cado/discovery-import/azure/azure-compute.md

 # How to Import Azure Compute Instances

+>**NOTE:**
+>When importing instances with disks over 500GB, you may encounter limitations in cloud providers and FAI that result in extended acquisition and processing times.
+During the acquisition process you might receive a warning.
+Larger disks may require larger workers for efficient processing.

 The / Forensic Acquisition and Investigation platform allows you to acquire Azure Compute instances for investigation.
 Follow these steps:

 1. **Select an Azure Subscription**